vijayrajpanchall/matic-docs/docs/supernets/design/consensus/polybft/ibft.md

 ### Staking

-Staking is managed by staking contracts on the Polygon network.
+Staking is managed by staking contracts on the childchain.
 The staking module on Polygon validates staked tokens and is independent of Ethereum's security.
 In principle, the network is secured by the rootchain and Ethereum.
 Transaction checkpoints still occur on Ethereum, but Ethereum does not validate staking on Polygon.

 At the end of each epoch, a reward calculation occurs to reward validators who actively participated in that epoch.